Jonesboro, Arkansas: History

 Wade Thomas was lynched on December 26, 1920, in downtown Jonesboro.
 A large white mob seized Thomas after he allegedly shot local Patrolman Elmer Ragland during a Christmas Day raid on a local dice game.
 He was paraded through the town and then hanged and his body riddled with bullets.

 On September 10, 1931, Governor Harvey Parnell authorized the Arkansas National Guard to be deployed in Jonesboro to quell the Church War, a clash between the followers of Joe Jeffers and Dow H. Heard, the pastor of the First Baptist Church of Jonesboro.
 Jeffers' supporters also attacked the mayor and police chief, resulting in front-page coverage of the incident in The New York Times.

-On May 15, 1968, an F4 tornado struck Jonesboro, destroying 164 homes.
-At least 34 people died and more than 350 people were injured as a result of the tornado which struck the town without warning at 10:00pm that night.
+On May 15–16, 1968, an F4 tornado struck Jonesboro, destroying 164 homes.
+At least 34 people died and more than 350 people were injured as a result of the tornado, which struck the town without warning at 10:00 pm.

-On May 27, 1973, shortly after midnight, an F4 tornado struck Jonesboro, killing 3 and injuring 289.
-Damage was estimated at 60 million in 1973 dollars.
+On May 27, 1973, shortly after midnight, an F4 tornado struck Jonesboro, killing three and injuring 289.
+Damage was estimated at $60 million.

 On March 24, 1998, a school shooting occurred at Westside Middle School.
 Two young boys (aged 11 and 13 years) fired upon students at Westside Middle School while hidden in woodlands near the school.
-They killed four students and one teacher, and injured 10 persons.
+They killed four students and one teacher and injured 10 persons.

-In the 2007–2008 school year the Jonesboro Public School District elementary schools were reclassified as magnet schools.
+In the 2007–2008 school year, the Jonesboro Public School District elementary schools were reclassified as magnet schools.

 2020 tornado

-A "large, destructive" EF3 tornado struck Jonesboro on March 28, 2020, causing severe damage to The Mall at Turtle Creek and at least twenty minor injuries, and two severe injuries.
+A "large, destructive" EF3 tornado struck Jonesboro on March 28, 2020, causing severe damage to The Mall at Turtle Creek and at least 20 minor injuries, and two severe injuries.

 Geography

 Jonesboro is located atop Crowley's Ridge in northeastern Arkansas.

-According to the United States Census Bureau, the city has a total area of 208.4 km2, of which 206.9 km2 is land and 1.5 km2, or 0.72%, is water.
+According to the United States Census Bureau, the city has an area of 80.724 sqmi, of which 80.172 sqmi is land and 0.552 sqmi (0.68%) is water.